Growing Up in Québec study (children born in 2020 or 2021)

 Are conversation recorded?

 The Act respecting the Institut de la statistique du Québec guarantees that the information you provide will be kept confidential and will only be used for statistical purposes.
-All Statistique Québec employees have taken an oath before a commissioner and are bound to maintain the secrecy and confidentiality of the data they collect.
+All Institut employees have taken an oath before a commissioner and are bound to secrecy and confidentiality.

-Will you share my answers with other individuals or organizations?
+Will my answers be shared with other persons or organizations?

 How long will this study last?